CalStott/cloud_computing/cloud_notes.md

 #### What is Cloud Computing?

-The delivery of computing services over the internet e.g. servers, storage, databases etc
+The delivery of computing services over the internet e.g. servers, storage, databases.
+Often has a graphical interface and a pay-as-you-go service.

 #### How do we know if something is in the Cloud (on-prem vs the cloud)
 Cloud software is stored and managed on the provider's servers, and accessed through a web browser or other interface.
 On-premise software is installed and runs on a company's own hardware infrastructure, and is hosted locally.